reicalasso/beyond_transformer/docs/archive/quick_start.md

-# Neural State Machines: Quick Start Guide
+# PULSEs: Quick Start Guide
-## Get Running with NSM in 5 Minutes
+## Get Running with PULSE in 5 Minutes

 ---